jhogg/dlive-osc-gateway/README.md

 * You may cause hearing damage;
 * You may cause individual hearing damage to IEM users.

-The AH-NET protocol does not implement any security or data validation, which can result in invalid information being sent to the mixer.
+The AH-NET protocol does not implement any security and minimal data validation, which can result in invalid information being sent to the mix rack.

 **USE OF THIS SOFTWARE IS FOR EVALUATION PURPOSES ONLY AND AT YOUR OWN RISK**